ClaudiuGeorgiu/PlaystoreDownloader/README.md

 application (if there are any).
 See
 [Dynamic Delivery](https://developer.android.com/guide/app-bundle/dynamic-delivery)
 for more information.
-The additional files will be saved in the same directory as the downloaded application. _Note: this feature used to work but currently seems broken._
+The additional files will be saved in the same directory as the downloaded application. *Note: this feature used to work but currently seems broken*.

 * `-c CREDENTIALS` is used to set the path to the JSON configuration file containing the Google Play Store credentials.
 If not specified, by default the tool will try to